The scope of Govt.nz

 - duplicate content — if another agency covers a subject well we won’t duplicate it, we’ll link to it instead

-- transactional services — they can be seamlessly linked to, but are not currently hosted within Govt.nz
+- transactional services — they can be linked to, but are not currently hosted on Govt.nz

 - government campaigns — content focused on highlighting specific ministerial initiatives or advice to the public, like press releases or cabinet papers

-- commercial content — we don’t put advertising on Govt.nz
+- commercial content — there is no advertising on Govt.nz

-- details of non-government organisations that are funded to provide government services — we’ll link to them in the relevant content instead.
+- details of non-government organisations that are funded to provide government services — Govt.nz will link to the relevant content instead.

-If you work in government and want to add information about your services to Govt.nz, we have guidelines that help you work out if they'd suit the site.
+If you work in government and want to add information about your services to Govt.nz, contact the Govt.nz team.

 Did you find what you were looking for?